-During the report period, approximately £752k of CAI was received and £2.0 million of CAI was returned to Clients across multiple currencies.
+During the report period, approximately £160k of CAI was received and circa £520k of CAI was successfully returned to Clients' brokers.
 CAI returned in this period exceeded CAI received as, given the nature of Transfers and Distributions, it has only recently been possible to return some CAI received in prior periods.

-Between the Transfer and Distribution processes, the JSAs are now liaising with more than 50 different brokers.
+Between the Transfer and Distribution processes, the JSAs are still liaising with more than 50 different brokers.
 Further information is included at section 4 of this report.